 - Salt: just a pinch.
 If the brand of peanut butter you are using already has salt in it and you find it quite salty you can leave this out.

-How to make Vegan Peanut Butter Cookies
+How to Make Dairy Free Peanut Butter Cookies

 Add the peanut butter, maple syrup, vanilla extract, almond flour and salt to a mixing bowl and mix together until well combined.
 You can optionally add 1/3 cup of chocolate chips to the cookie dough if you like.
 Then place the bowl in the fridge for 15-30 minutes to let it firm up to make it easy to roll into cookies.